FirelyTeam/firely-docs/vonk/reference/plugins/available_plugins.rst

 :Configuration: ``Vonk.Repository.MemoryConfiguration``
 :license token: http://fire.ly/vonk/plugins/repository/memory
 :Order: 210
-:Description: Implements a repository in working memory that fully supports all of the capabilities of Vonk.
+:Description: Implements a repository in working memory that fully supports all of the capabilities of Firely Server.
 This implementation is mainly used for unittesting.

 :Name: Memory Administration Repository
 :Configuration: ``Vonk.Repository.MemoryAdministrationConfiguration``